expo/expo/docs/pages/guides/config-plugins.md

 Static properties are required because the Expo config must be serializable to JSON for use as the app manifest.
 Static properties can also enable tooling that generates JSON schema type checking for autocomplete and IntelliSense.

-If possible, attempt to make your plugin work without props, this will help resolution tooling like [`expo install`][#expo-install] or [vscode expo][vscode-expo] work better.
+If possible, attempt to make your plugin work without props, this will help resolution tooling like [`npx expo install`][#expo-install] or [vscode expo][vscode-expo] work better.
 Remember that every property you add increases complexity, making it harder to change in the future and increase the amount of features you'll need to test.
 Good default values are preferred over mandatory configuration when feasible.

 ### Configuring Android App Startup

 You may find that your project requires configuration to be setup before the JS engine has started.
 For example, in `expo-splash-screen` on Android, we need to specify the resize mode in the **MainActivity.java**'s `onCreate` method.
-Instead of attempting to dangerously regex these changes into the `MainActivity` via a dangerous mod, we use a system of lifecycle hooks and static settings to safely ensure the feature works across all supported Android languages (Java, Kotlin), versions of Expo, and combination of config plugins.
+Instead of attempting to dangerously regex these changes into the `MainActivity` via a dangerous mod, we recommend using [Android Lifecycle Listeners](/modules/android-lifecycle-listeners) and static XML settings to safely ensure the feature works across all supported Android languages (Java, Kotlin), versions of Expo, and combination of config plugins.

 This system is made up of three components: